Everything you need to know

 After descending back down from Scafell you will then have the opportunity to try and catch some sleep as we drive to Snowdon to begin our ascent by mid-morning.
 The challenge will conclude late afternoon/early evening by returning to Chester train station.

 Please note, that whilst we do everything to stick to these timings, the National 3 Peaks timings can be very difficult to guarantee.
-Slow moving groups or traffic can have significant timings.
-In particular, please take this into account when planning your return journey at the end of the challenge.
+Slow moving groups or traffic can have significant impact on timings timings.

 Challenge Timings